EnjoinHQ/hopfield/docs/index.md

   </a>
 </div>

-Hopfield is a minimal typescript library for type-safe, testable interactions with large language models (LLMs).
+Hopfield is a Typescript-first large language model framework with static type inference, testability, and composability.
 Easily validate LLM responses and inputs with strong types.
 Flexible abstractions with best practices baked in.